prisonerskills/react-frontend/README.md

 ..availability (permissions to work in prison only or able to have work leave) ..List of skills and/or previous work experience.
 ..The profile can be edited and deleted after creation.

-and add it to the list of prisons on the general home page.
+..and add it to the list of prisons on the general home page.

 5) Navigation